 Our goal is to reopen the Menasha Lock, but not without a solution that prevents the invasive round goby from entering the waters of Lake Winnebago.
 To that end, we have been working with a firm to study the effects of an electronic barrier and water velocity on deterring the fish from entering the lock channel.

-Study results show that an electronic barrier combined with increased water velocity deters adult round gobies from entering the lock channel.
 The current plan calls for building an electric array near the bottom of the Menasha lock channel that would pulse and push the gobies away or immobilize them.
-Changes in water velocity in the lock channel would be used to flush the lock and further push the gobies away.

 The Menasha lock was closed in 2015 due to the discovery of the round goby, an invasive fish species populating the Great Lakes.
 In order to keep these fish from reaching the Lake Winnebago system, the DNR requested the lock closure, and the Fox River Navigational Authority (FRNSA) complied.